I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Well, I mean...

 Maybe there's something the Southern Alliance still wants with this place that they won't admit to on paper.
-Verily could be an undercover opperative.
+Verily could be an undercover operative.

 Maybe we should finish this discussion in another room.